webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 * If packet loss is between 2-10%, the bandwidth estimate stays the same
 * If packet loss is below 2%, the bandwidth estimate is increased

 Packet loss measurements are taking frequently, and rely on metadata inside each packet to be able to infer when packets are missing.
-These percentages are evaluated over time windows of around 0.5-1.0 seconds.
+These percentages are evaluated over time windows of around one second.

 The second function cooperates with the loss-based controller, and looks at the variations in packet arrival time.
 This delay-based controller aims to identify when network links are becoming increasingly congested, and may reduce bandwidth estimates even before packet loss occurs.
 The theory is that the busiest network interface along the path will continue queuing up packets up until the interface runs out of capacity inside its buffers.
-If that interface continues receiving more traffic than it is able to send, it will be forced to drop all of the next packets it receives until more buffer spaces become available.
+If that interface continues to receive more traffic than it is able to send, it will be forced to drop all of the next packets it receives until more buffer space becomes available.
 This type of packet loss can be disruptive to all communication over that link, and should ideally be avoided.
 Thus, GCC tries to figure out if network links are getting larger and larger queue depths _before_ packet loss actually occurs.
-It will reduce the bandwidth usage if it observes increased queueing delays over time.
+It will reduce the bandwidth usage if it observes increased queuing delays over time.

 To do so, GCC tries to infer increases in queue depth by measuring subtle increases in in round trip time.
 It records what's called the frame inter-arrival time, `t(i) - t(i-1)`, as the